Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure>
 <figcaption>
-I opted to wrap all max-width rules in a media query to ensure that they only get called for the `screen` media type:
+I opted to wrap all max-width rules in a media query to ensure that they only get called for the <code>screen</code> media type:
 </figcaption>

 ```